 Of course, you’ve got to wash the mop pad properly to ensure its cleanliness too.
-If you’ve got disposable mop pads, simply throw it in the trash after one use.
+If you’ve got disposable mop pads, throw them in the trash after one use.

-This is because cotton and synthetic products naturally lose fiber during washing (2).
-These fibers would then be transferred onto the microfiber cloths.
-This will get the mop pads dirty instead of ready for the next cleaning session.
+You should also wash them separately from cotton and synthetic products since they naturally lose fiber during washing (2).
+These fibers would then be transferred onto the microfiber cloths, making them even dirtier for the next cleaning session.

 In addition, try not to overfill the wash load.
-We know you want it all done at once, but this can affect circulation during the washing process.
-In other words, your mop pads won’t be effectively cleaned.
+We know you want it all done at once, but this can limit circulation during the cycle.
+This results in a less effective clean.

 It’s best to leave around a hand’s worth of space at the top of the load once it’s in and ready to go.
-This should be done after every use, even if it’s only a quick clean.
+Wash your mop heads after each use, even if it’s only a quick clean.

 4. Wet Mopping an Unsealed Wooden Floor

-In addition, dampness can encourage mold and mildew to grow on wood, resulting in discolored patches.
+In addition, dampness encourages mold and mildew to grow on wood, resulting in discolored patches.
 This may aggravate allergies and make you sick (3).